MapsPeople/docs/src/content/map/map-control/center-on-location.md

 A specific example could be if you want to center the map on a selected Location, when clicking a Location in a list of search results.
 This would be done by creating an `onClickListener` for each result in a list of results, and using the `goTo(location)` function on each.

+The Javascript SDK does unfortunately not feature a built-in `goTo(location)` function, however, you can create a similar function yourself, that you can then assign to each item on the search results.

 <mi-tabs>
 <mi-tab label="Android" tab-for="android"></mi-tab>
 <mi-tab label="iOS" tab-for="ios"></mi-tab>